WebAssembly/spec/spectec/test-prose/TEST.md

 6. Push the :ref:`frame <syntax-frame>` (FRAME_ k { f }) to the stack.
 7. Push the values val^n to the stack.
 8. Execute the instruction (CALL_ADDR fa).
-9. Pop the values val^k from the stack.
+9. Pop the values val'^k from the stack.
 10. Pop the :ref:`frame <syntax-frame>` (FRAME_ k { f }) from the stack.
-11. Return val^k.
+11. Return val'^k.

 Eval_expr instr*
 1. Execute the sequence instr*.